ShahafShavit/hever-index/README.md

 # Hever Index

-Hever Index is a fullstack Next.JS project showcasing the development behind a public, usable and practical tool.
-This project is part of a portfolio and is also an actual usable public tool hosted on a live domain.
+Hever Index is a fullstack Next.JS project meant to give easier access for data in MCC (Hever) website in a public, usable and practical tool.
+This is an actual usable public tool hosted on a live domain.

 ## Table of Contents